-The real benefit of these platforms is that they consolidate customer data in one place, therefore making it easier to establish a real customer-centric culture that goes beyond the customer experience department.
+The real benefit of these customer experience platforms is that they consolidate customer data in one place, therefore making it easier to establish a real customer-centric culture that goes beyond the customer experience department.

 Now that you know how to look at customer experience tools holistically, here is a brief review of the main areas where tools are available.

 Survey tools are used to collect and analyze data.
 They allow users to create surveys, polls, and questionnaires that can be distributed online or via print.
 They also typically provide basic reporting capabilities.
 Some of the most popular tools are:

 The importance of feedback analytics tools lies in the fact that they allow organizations to collect and analyze customer feedback in a systematic and efficient manner.
 Moreover, they can identify patterns and trends in customer satisfaction, dissatisfaction, and preferences, thereby improving their products, services, and overall customer experience.

 Furthermore, these tools can be used to identify areas for improvement in an organization’s business, as well as track progress over time.

 Here are some examples of tools you may want to take into account: